Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/blitzllama-cohort.md

 --8<-- "includes/editions-all-paid-editions.md"

 [Blitzllama](https://www.linkedin.com/company/blitzllama/) GPT-powered feedback analytics automatically categorizes survey responses into topics, and sentiments, and provides recommendations.
-This saves time that would be spent manually summarizing the feedback.
-As all the feedback is stored in one place, you can segment historical feedback and create charts within a few clicks.
+This saves time that you would spend manually summarizing the feedback.
+Blitzllama stores feedback in one place, you can segment historical feedback and create charts within a few clicks.

 This integration lets you sync cohorts from Amplitude to Blitzllama.